iodepo/odis-arch/schema/docs/publishing.md

 ### sitemap.xml

-Providers in the sprint will be required to expose a set of sample landing pages using a sitemap.xml file.
-As noted above, providers can expose a test sitemap file to just the target agent in this sprint to avoid indexing test pages by commercial providers.
+Providers will need to expose a set of resource landing pages using a sitemap.xml file.
+As noted above, providers can expose a sitemap file to just the target agent to avoid indexing test pages by commercial providers.
+You may wish to do this during testing or for other reasons.
+Otherwise, a sitemap.xml file exposed in general from somewhere in your site is perfectly fine.

 Information on the sitemap structure can be found at sitemaps.org.

-A goal of this section will be to discuss the use of sitemap lastmod to provide guidance to indexers on sample updates.
-Additionally indexers may test ways to evaluate additions and removals from the sitemap URL set to manage create, update, delete and edit branches.
+It is encouraged to use the sitemap lastmod node to provide guidance to indexers on page updates.
+Additionally indexers may test ways to evaluate additions and removals from the sitemap URL set to manage new or removed resources.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>